 Goulburn Evening Post Staff 1935 (GEP, 1935) (Image supplied by Paul Titheradge )

 Goulburn Evening Post 1965 Staff Photo of Management, Editorial and Production Staff.
-Amongst the staff are Reg Martin, Mark Collier (Linotype Operators), Paul Titheradge (supplied image), Vern Daniel, Col Daniel.
+Amongst the staff are Reg Martin, Mark Collier (Linotype Operators), Paul Titheradge (supplied image), Vern Daniel, and Col Daniel.
 (GEP, 1965)

 Architect LP Burns

 Burns also designed Goulburn’s Elmslea Chambers at 17 Montague Street in 1934.
-It is described as one of the first buildings in Australia to use coloured polychrome terracotta in its façade which features a fine relief of birds, flowers, leaves and typical Art Deco sunbursts under the windows.
-The building was designed for wealthy pastoralist FG Leahy.
+It is described as one of the first buildings in Australia to use coloured polychrome terracotta in its façade, which features a fine relief of birds, flowers, leaves and typical Art Deco sunbursts under the windows.

-Goulburn’s Elmslea Chambers at 17 Montague Street Goulburn designed by Sydney architect LP Burns in 1934 (Pinterest)
+Goulburn’s Elmslea Chambers at 17 Montague Street Goulburn was designed by Sydney architect LP Burns in 1934 (Pinterest)

-The front of Goulburn’s Elmslea Chambers was Wunderlich terra cotta polychrome panels and the Building Magazine claimed that ‘Goulburn [had] never before seen a block of offices of such a lavish and commodious nature’.
-The building interior had Silky Oak panelling with Tasmanian Oak inlay, with chromium light fittings with frosted green glass.
-The builders were Armstrong and Stidwell.
+The front of Goulburn’s Elmslea Chambers was Wunderlich terra cotta polychrome panels.
+The Building Magazine claimed that ‘Goulburn [had] never before seen a block of offices of such a lavish and commodious nature’.

 The newspaper building design

-Art-deco styling was expression of modernism – sleek, fast, stripped back, not frilly like the Victorian frippery, not tizzy – reminiscent of the world of the railways, movies, motor cars, ocean liners, aeroplanes, consumerism, fashions, wireless.
+Art-deco styling was an expression of modernism – sleek, fast, stripped back, not frilly like the Victorian frippery, not tizzy – reminiscent of the world of the railways, movies, motor cars, ocean liners, aeroplanes, consumerism, fashions, and wireless.
 The influences coming down the Hume Highway to Goulburn.
 The building conveys a powerful statement about the Interwar period in Goulburn.

-The interior public foyer area of the 1935 newspaper office of the Goulburn Evening Penny Post with timber paneling probably Silky Oak which was popular at the time (I Willis, 2018) The building frontage according to the 1935 press reports was marked by its ‘judicious display’ and ‘would attract attention in any of Sydney’s busiest streets’.
-The first floor of the building contained the newspaper’s editorial offices and a large strong room where the newspaper archives were kept.
-The report continued stating that the building was centrally heated by steam including the composing and machinery rooms.
-This would, it was maintained, be greatly appreciated by the newspapers employees.
+According to the 1935 press reports, the building frontage was marked by its ‘judicious display’ and ‘would attract attention in any of Sydney’s busiest streets’.
+The first floor of the building contained the newspaper’s editorial offices and a large, strong room where the newspaper archives were kept.

-The printing presses were at the rear of the building and the newsroom in the centre while the retail shopfront area dealt with advertisers and local folk buying the newspaper.
 There was a staff of over 20 journalists, compositors, printers, editors, clerical and retail support.
-These staff were witness to the daily life of the town as it passed through the doors of the newspaper office.
+These staff were witnesses to the town’s daily life as it passed through the doors of the newspaper office.

 History in plain sight

 Today the Goulburn Post building is evocative of a time when print media was king.
 Walking into the 1935 Penny Post office is like stepping back into the past.
 Into a world that has disappeared, best illustrated currently by the US movie The Post.
-The movie explores the buzz of the newsroom at the Washington Post and the publishing of the Pentagon Papers during the heyday of the Vietnam War.
-When print was king.

-The 1993 commemorative plaque on the front of the 1935 newspaper office of the Goulburn Evening Penny Post opened by the local member of parliament.
+The 1993 commemorative plaque on the front of the 1935 newspaper office of the Goulburn Evening Penny Post was opened by the local member of parliament.
 (I Willis, 2018)

 Today’s newspaper

-The current Goulburn Post, the offspring of the Goulburn Evening Penny Post, is still is located in the 1935 building.
-It is the hub for 10 mastheads within the Fairfax Media.
-Goulburn Post editor Ainsleigh Sheridan says that the newspaper is about creating community history.
-She would concur with the former president and publisher of the Washington Post, Phillip Graham, who is credited with saying that ‘journalism is the first rough draft of history’ in 1997.
+The current Goulburn Post, the offspring of the Goulburn Evening Penny Post, is still in the 1935 building.
+It is the hub for 10 mastheads within Fairfax Media.
+Goulburn Post editor Ainsleigh Sheridan says the newspaper is about creating community history.

 The Goulburn Post is a tri-weekly masthead and is just one of the Fairfax Media group that is produced in the building.
-The Post is co-ordinated in the Auburn Street office and then sent online to Canberra for printing.
-In the past printing was done on-site in the back of the Auburn Street building.
-The current building has issues with fire regulations that did not exist in 1935 and the upstairs area is not currently in use.
+The Post is coordinated in the Auburn Street office and sent online to Canberra for printing.
+In the past, printing was done on-site in the back of the Auburn Street building.